 Bo-Katan was an important character in Star Wars before she showed up in The Mandalorian season 2.
 In the animated series The Clone Wars, she was the sister of the ruler of Mandalore, Duchess Satine.
 That was, until Satine met her death.

-In The Mandalorian, Bo-Katan is determined to take the darksaber from Moff Gideon, therefore becoming the rightful ruler of her planet.
-Her plans are put into jeopardy by Din Djarin who ends up with the weapon, but she ended up showing incredible growth throughout season 3, as she united warring sects of Mandalorians and was finally embraced by the Children of the Watch as someone who “walks both ways.”
+In The Mandalorian, Bo-Katan is determined to take the Darksaber from Moff Gideon, therefore becoming the rightful ruler of her planet.
+Her plans were put into jeopardy by Din Djarin, who ends up with the weapon, but she ended up showing incredible growth throughout season 3, as she united warring sects of Mandalorians and was finally embraced by the Children of the Watch as someone who “walks both ways.”

 Kuill was the little Ugnaught who could.
 He played a vital role in The Mandalorian season 1, teaching Din Djarin how to ride a Blurrg and helping him to repair his Star Wars ship the Razor Crest after it was looted by Jawas.